 You’ll see Burlington’s many outlet stores from the freeway.
-Unless your kids are shoppers, skip the outlets and head to the Skagit Children’s Museum in the Cascade Mall.
+Now you can hit the outlets and the Skagit Children’s Museum in one stop, as the museum just finished their first phase of relocation and renovations (phase II to be completed in Summer 2019, but they're open now).
 Admission is reasonable for adults and kids; babies are free.
-You’ll find it just past the outlet stores: Look for Chuck E. Cheese and Sears from the freeway.
-Enter from the southwest side of the mall.
+The new facility is located at the southeast end of the mall (near Costco) between Carter's and The Gap.
 Check website for current admission prices and hours.

 You’ll also find chain restaurants of every description in the area.
 Most exits between here and Bellingham have fuel (and espresso, naturally), but other services get sparse, so Burlington is a good place to get gassed up and snacked up for the final leg of your trip.

 10. Alger area/Exit 242 (Nulle Road.): Squires Lake Park

 A pretty lake and easy hiking trails just three-quarters of a mile from the freeway?
 Yes, at Squires Lake Park!
 If you don’t have time to do a hike, do try to find the beaver dam.